A solid foundation supports strong, reliable behavior.

 Come when called - off leash, at a distance, away from high level distractions.

-Too-little practice of basic foundation skills and too-high training expectations in a hurricane of distractions.
+Dogs fail where there is too-little practice of basic foundation skills and too-high training expectations in a hurricane of distractions.

 DURATION, DISTRACTIONS, DISTANCE, DIFFERENT LOCATIONS